 The mission of the Library and Archives is to support the scholarly and instructional work of the Revs staff and volunteers, and user community.
 It acquires monographs, journals, audio-visual resources, mascots, manuals, photographs, posters, and other materials to support its mission.
 The priority is to collect items that directly support the maintenance and research into the Miles Collier Collections marques and models, support the research into the history of Grand Prix and Indy car racing, and reflect the history of other marques and automobility in general.
 Explore:

 - Revscat, the Library’s online catalog of artifacts, books, magazines, posters, and more

 - Revs Digital Library, with over 600,000 images

 - Revs Online Exhibits, featuring items from the collections

-- Revs Amazon Store for buying duplicate books
+- Revs Amazon Storefront, featuring used, duplicate books

 The book collection includes rare early treatises on precursors to the automobile and the cradle of the automotive industry, including early electric and steam vehicles and 19th-century gasoline engine experimentation.